-Figure 16.2 A Portfolio Investor Trying to Benefit from Exchange Rate Movements Expectations of a currency's future value can drive its demand and supply in foreign exchange markets.
+Figure 29.2 A Portfolio Investor Trying to Benefit from Exchange Rate Movements Expectations of a currency's future value can drive its demand and supply in foreign exchange markets.

 Many portfolio investment decisions are not as simple as betting that the currency's value will change in one direction or the other.
 Instead, they involve firms trying to protect themselves from movements in exchange rates.
 Imagine you are running a U.S. firm that is exporting to France.
 You have signed a contract to deliver certain products and will receive 1 million euros a year from now.
 However, you do not know how much this contract will be worth in U.S. dollars, because the dollar/euro exchange rate can fluctuate in the next year.
-Let's say you want to know for sure what the contract will be worth, and not take a risk that the euro will be worth less in U.S. dollars than it currently is.
+Let's say you want to know for sure what the contract will be worth, and not take a risk that the euro will be worth less in U.S. dollars than it currently what the contract will be worth, and not take a risk that the euro will be worth less in C.S. donars than it currently is.
 You can hedge, which means using a financial transaction to protect yourself against a risk from one of your investments (in this case, currency risk from the contract).
 Specifically, you can sign a financial contract and pay a fee that guarantees you a certain exchange rate one year from now-regardless of what the market exchange rate is at that time.
 Now, it is possible that the euro will be worth more in dollars a year from now, so your hedging contract will be unnecessary, and you will have paid a fee for nothing.
 However, if the value of the euro in dollars declines, then you are protected by the hedge.
 When parties wish to enter financial contracts like hedging, they normally rely on a financial institution or brokerage company to handle the hedging.
 These companies either take a fee or create a spread in the exchange rate in order to earn money through the service they provide.

 Both foreign direct investment and portfolio investment involve an investor who supplies domestic currency and demands a foreign currency.
 With portfolio investment, the client purchases less than ten percent of a company.
 As such, business players often get involved with portfolio investment with a short term focus.
 With foreign direct investment the investor purchases more than ten percent of a company and the investor typically assumes some managerial responsibility.
 Thus, foreign direct investment tends to have a more long-run focus.
 As a practical matter, an investor can withdraw portfolio investments from a country much more quickly than foreign direct investments.
 A U.S. portfolio investor who wants to buy or sell U.K. government bonds can do so with a phone call or a few computer keyboard clicks.
 However, a U.S. firm that wants to buy or sell a company, such as one that manufactures automobile parts in the United Kingdom, will find that planning and carrying out the transaction takes a few weeks, even months.
-Table 16.2 summarizes the main categories of currency demanders and suppliers.
+Table 29.2 summarizes the main categories of currency demanders and suppliers.